|Quick Facts: Postal Service Workers|

-Although there is no specific postsecondary education requirement to become a Postal Service worker, all applicants for these jobs must take an exam.
+Although there is no specific postsecondary education requirement to become a Postal Service worker, all applicants for these jobs must take a written exam.

-Overall employment of Postal Service workers is expected to decline 26 percent from 2010 to 2020.
+Overall employment of Postal Service workers is projected to decline 28 percent from 2012 to 2022.
 Automated sorting systems, cluster mailboxes, and tight budgets will adversely affect employment.
-Very strong competition is expected for all jobs, as the number of applicants typically is greater than the number of available positions.
+Although the need to replace workers who retire will result in some job openings, very strong competition can be expected as the number of applicants typically exceeds the number of available positions.

 Compare the job duties, education, job growth, and pay of postal service workers with similar occupations.